geovedi/book-notes/2021/unsettled.notes.md

   - The disconnect between research literature, assessment reports, media coverage, and public understanding.
   - Difficulties in comprehending the complex data and analyses.
   - Scientists' role in conveying accurate and complete information to policymakers.
-- Author's Background and Motivation:
+- Koonin's Background and Motivation:
-  - The author's experience as a scientist in climate and energy fields.
+  - Koonin's experience as a scientist in climate and energy fields.
   - Early involvement in climate science, policy, and renewable energy initiatives.
-  - The doubts and realizations that led the author to question prevailing climate narratives.
+  - The doubts and realizations that led Koonin to question prevailing climate narratives.
 - Scientific Integrity and Communication:
   - The importance of scientific integrity in communicating climate science.
   - Tension between objectivity and advocacy in climate science communication.